Mathématique: Chapter 26

 CL: There’s something I’d like to say.

 Young jumped.
-“What?” he snapped, too sharp and too loud.
+“What?” he asked, too sharp and too loud.

 “What are you reading?”
-Rush asked, his gaze flicking to the files on the table.
+Rush flicked his gaze to the files on the table.

 “Nothing.”